tonybaloney/wily/docs/source/index.rst

    $ pip install wily

-Wily needs an index of the project before any of the commands can be used. `wily build` builds an index in a Git repository.
+Wily needs an index of the project before any of the commands can be used. :doc:`commands/build` builds an index in a Git repository.
 Provide the path to your source code as the first argument.

 .. warning::